thaczuk/thaczuk.github.io/source/_posts/2013-06-07-creating-a-github-blog-using-octopress.markdown

 ### Grab Octopress and change directory:
 Note: When you clone Octopress, it will create a directory named yourgithubusername.github.io

-$ git clone git://github.com/imathis/octopress.git yourgithubusername.github.io
+'$ git clone git://github.com/imathis/octopress.git yourgithubusername.github.io'
-$ cd yourgithubusername.github.io
+'$ cd yourgithubusername.github.io'

-$ gem install bundler
+'$ gem install bundler'
-$ bundle install
+'$ bundle install'

 ### Install the default theme:
 Note: I received an error if I ran rake install
 If someone can explain why I would appreciate it.
 I searched and found the solution: bundle exec all rake commands

-$ bundle exec rake install
+'$ bundle exec rake install'

 Octopress has a configuration rake task that automatically sets the repo up for easy deployment to Github Pages:
 Note: This will ask you for your Github Pages repository url.
 When prompted in the next command, make sure you enter: git@github https://github.com/username/username.github.io.git If you omit the suffix 'git' the following commands will not work with your repository and Octopress will only render locally with Pow

-$ bundle exec rake setup_github_pages
+'$ bundle exec rake setup_github_pages'

 This task does quite a few things.
 The most important is that it creates a new _deploy directory that is another git repository.
 This is where Octopress generates the flat website for deployment to the master branch of your repo on Github.